unswexplains/unswexplains.github.io/4a4307cafd0a/content.md

 It's okay to note things for further investigation.

+# Compare fair things

+Number of church goers has risen, sure, but what about the proportion?
+General population has risen too.

 # Take care

 With calculations - double check them.

 Other people might be relying on you.

+# Reported data

+Be aware of what data comes from reports.
+Rates of infection have dropped, versus reported rates of infection have dropped.

 # Be transparent